-4.2.
 Turbine Unit Maintenance.
 The project turbine unit maintenance schedule will be reviewed annually by project and Operations Division biologists for fish impacts.
 If possible, maintenance of priority units will be scheduled for non-fish passage periods, or when there are low numbers of fish passing the project.
 Each turbine unit requires annual maintenance which may take from several days to two weeks.
 Annual maintenance of all turbine units is normally scheduled during the mid-July to late December time frame.
 The maintenance of priority units for adult passage is normally conducted in mid-August or November and December, when fewer adults are migrating, to minimize impacts on migrating adults.
 Turbine units may occasionally require overhauls to repair major problems with the turbine or generator.
 Overhauls may take over one year to accomplish.
 Turbine units, governors, exciters, and control systems require periodic maintenance, calibration, and testing which may take them outside of the one percent best efficiency range.
 This work will be scheduled in compliance with BPA load shaping guidelines (Appendix C) to minimize impacts on juvenile fish.

 Turbine units at McNary Dam are to be operated with raised operating gates to improve fish passage conditions when ESBSs are installed.
 To facilitate annual maintenance, operating gates are used to unwater the turbine units.
-To minimize turbine outage periods to the actual time required for maintenance (during the August 1 through December 15 time period), operating gates may be lowered to the standard operating position and connected to hydraulic cylinders on the afternoon of the last regular work day (normally Thursday) prior to the start of the maintenance.
-With the operating gate in the standard operating position, turbine units may be operated until 0700 hours of the next regular work day (normally Monday) with generation loads restricted to 60 MWs or less.
+To minimize turbine outage periods to the actual time required for maintenance (during the August 1 through December 15 time period), operating gates may be lowered to the standard operating position and connected to hydraulic cylinders on the afternoon of the last regular work day (normally Thursday) prior to the start of the maintenance. the operating gate in the standard operating position, turbine units may be operated until 0700 hours of the next regular work day (normally Monday) with generation loads restricted to 60 MWs or less.
 On the completion of maintenance, the turbine unit can be operated with the operating gates in the stored position at 60 MWs or less until the 0700 hours of the first regular work day after the maintenance is completed.
+The project biologist will be notified when the operating gates are set in the stored position.
+The gatewells will be monitored 2 times per day to observe fish condition while the operating gates are in the stored position.
 If turbine maintenance or the raising of the operating gates to the raised operating position is delayed after the time periods stated above, the turbine unit shall be immediately taken out of service until the work can be accomplished.
 Operation of turbine units with operating gates in the standard operating position shall be restricted to the August 1 through December 15 time period, and shall not begin until juvenile fish collection numbers drop to less than 10,000 fish per day.
 No more than 2 turbine units at a time shall be operated with operating gates in the standard operating position and the turbine units will be operated on last on, first off operating priority.